Small Wild Cats Biological Classification

 Classifying small wild cats

-Big and small wild cats are classified as members of the Carnivora (meat-eaters) order, Feliformia suborder, and Felidae family.
+All wild cats—both big and small—belong to the order Carnivora (meat-eaters), the suborder Feliformia, and the family Felidae.
 It is believed the Felidae diverged (separated) from the Feliformia suborder between 25 and 35 million years ago, and the Felinae and Pantherinae split around 11.5 million years ago.

 The Pantherinae subfamily includes big cats like the lion, tiger, jaguar, leopard, and snow leopard.
 Two medium-sized cats, the clouded and the Sunda clouded leopard, also belong to the Pantherinae subfamily.